Plutonium(IV) oxide: Structure

 PuO2 crystallizes in the fluorite motif, with the Pu4+ centers organized in a face-centered cubic array and oxide ions occupying tetrahedral holes.
 PuO2 owes its utility as a nuclear fuel to the fact that vacancies in the octahedral holes allows room for fission products.
 In nuclear fission, one atom of plutonium splits into two.
 The vacancy of the octahedral holes provides room for the new product and allows the PuO2 monolith to retain its structural integrity.

+At high temperatures PuO2 tends to lose oxygen, becoming sub-stoichiometric PuO2−x, with the introduction of lower valence Pu3+.
+This continues into the molten liquid state where the local Pu-O coordination number drops to predominantly 6-fold, compared to 8-fold in the stoichiometric fluorite structure.

 Properties

 Plutonium dioxide is a stable ceramic material with an extremely low solubility in water and with a high melting point (2,744 °C).
 The melting point was revised upwards in 2011 by several hundred degrees, based on evidence from rapid laser melting studies which avoid contamination by any container material.

-Due to the radioactive alpha decay of plutonium, PuO2 is warm to the touch.
 As with all plutonium compounds, it is subject to control under the Nuclear Non-Proliferation Treaty.